 The purpose of the ethical will is to give your heirs, whether they are children, grandchildren, or others, a set of instructions.
-It can take many forms, whether in the form of a letter, video, memoir or other document.
-You can use this to give a 20,000 foot view of your life, the things that matter to you, your hopes, dreams, desires, wishes and lasting message that you want to provide.
+It can take many forms, whether in the form of a letter, video, memoir, or another document.
+You can use this to give a 20,000-foot view of your life, the things that matter to you, your hopes, dreams, desires, wishes, and the lasting message that you want to provide.
 An ethical will does not expressly deal with your finances, but rather the legacy that you wish to leave behind.
 See Barron’s article on Ethical Wills (HERE)

 WHAT SHOULD I INCLUDE IN MY ETHICAL WILL?

 There is no right or wrong as far as the scope of your Ethical Will.
 Among the areas, you can consider addressing are life events, goals, values and beliefs.
 This can provide tremendous insights for future generations and provide a deeply personable connection that may otherwise be unavailable.
 Other thoughts are available (HERE)